-Acquisition Holding Rental income Individual (Taiwan resident) DT 6% on assessed value of the building (Building only) ST (0.1% of the contract value) Rates depend on Included in individual's gross income and taxed at marginal rate.
+Acquisition Holding Rental income Individual (Taiwan resident) DT 6% on the assessed value of the building (Building only) ST (0.1% of the contract value) BA Rates depend on the location and Included in individual's gross income and taxed at marginal rate.
 (5 - 40%).
-Individual can also claim either deemed expense or actual expenses incurred to offset against income Individual (non-resident) As above As above Taxed at fixed rate of 20% Taiwan resident corporation As above As above Included with company's gross income and taxed at 20% Foreign corporation deemed to have PE in Taiwan.
-As above As above Included with company's gross income and taxed at 20% Foreign corporation (no PE in Taiwan) As above As above Taxed at 20% (no local taxes levied)
+Individuals can also claim either deemed expenses or actual expenses incurred to offset against income Individual (non-resident) As above As above Taxed at fixed rate of 20% Taiwan resident corporation As above As above Included with the company's gross income and taxed at 20% Foreign corporations deemed to have PE in Taiwan.
+As above As above Included with the company's gross income and taxed at 20% Foreign corporation (no PE in Taiwan) As above As above Taxed at 20% (no local taxes levied)